 To advance innovation and transformation in higher education to enable students and faculty, whatever their identities, backgrounds, or institutional positions to access, thrive, realize their capabilities, engage meaningfully in institutional life, and contribute to the flourishing of others.

 The goals of C3 are ambitious, and will be reached by leveraging the creative power of institutions to affect individuals at critical junctures along the academic pathway from undergraduate studies to the professoriate.
-The two fellowship programs, the liberal arts experience workshops, and central aspects of the Summit all aim to provide information, support, capacity building and new connections at a time when undergraduate and graduate students are contemplating their post-graduation future.
+The two fellowship programs, the C3/LADO campus visits, and central aspects of the Summit all aim to provide information, support, capacity building and new connections at a time when undergraduate and graduate students are contemplating their post-graduation future.
 The figure below illustrates C3’s approach.

 (Click here for a pdf version)